michaelx1999/testreadme/README.md

 # Twitter
-> Twitter is a social media application that allows users to connect and share their thoughts and experiences with
+> This fully asynchronous Twitter backend project is a REST API that supports essential features like user
-> others.
-With a robust system design and a reliable technology stack, Twitter provides a seamless and secure user
+> management, tweeting, commenting, and following, built using FastAPI.
+It includes Redis for authentication
-> experience.
+> and PostgreSQL for data storage.

 ## Architecture Diagram
 an image here